thatguymath/WhatsDine/README.md

 Before running the project, you need to set up a `.env` file in the root directory of the project with the following variables:
 LOCALHOST_PORT=8000
 CLIENT_NUMBER=<number with area code>
-DELIVERY_FEE = 6.00
-PAY_ON_DELIVERY_METHODS = "Visa, Mastercard, Dinheiro"

 - LOCALHOST_PORT variable sets the port that the application will run on
 - CLIENT_NUMBER variable sets the restaurant number that the application will use
-- DELIVERY_FEE variable sets the delivery fee for all orders that aren't take out
-- PAY_ON_DELIVERY_METHODS variable is a pseudo-array that sets the payment methods for delivery orders

 Then, to start the project, run:
 `npm start` or `node .`